The 30-Minute Water Workout

 Need to refresh your fitness routine?
 An active dip in the pool offers low-impact, high heart-rate fun and you don’t have be an Olympic swimmer to enjoy the benefits of water workouts — in fact, the following routine is perfect for swimmers and non-swimmers alike.

-For beginners and those who are significantly overweight, the water’s buoyancy creates a low-impact workout that reduces stress on your joints, bones, and muscles.
+The water’s buoyancy creates a low-impact workout that reduces stress on your joints, bones, and muscles.
 And for regular exercisers, a water workout offers an efficient way to increase fitness: Since water provides resistance in both directions, you can achieve twice the workout capacity in the same about of time.

 So hop in the water during your next trip to the pool or lake (ocean waves might not be the best place for this workout).
 And moms, why not suit up with the kids and find an empty lane during swim lessons?
 This is one workout that’s bound to make a splash.

-2. Kick: Kick at the wall or holding onto a kickboard for 2 minutes, alternating 15 seconds of hard kicking with 15 seconds recovery.
+2. Kick at the wall or holding onto a kickboard for 2 minutes, alternating 15 seconds of hard kicking with 15 seconds recovery.

 Tip: Splashing is fun, but you’ll get a better workout if you keep your kick underwater.
 Focus on the speed rather than the height of your kick.

-4. Tread Water: Tread water for 2 minutes, alternating 15 seconds of treading with 15 seconds recovery.
+4. Tread water for 2 minutes, alternating 15 seconds of treading with 15 seconds recovery.
 Try taking your hands out of the water, holding a ball or other object as you develop strength.

 6. Squat Jumps: In shallow water, perform 2 minutes of explosive squat jumps, alternating 15 seconds of jumps with 15 seconds of recovery.
 Squat back and down with your feet a little more than hip width apart and your weight over your heels.